olhanotolga/olhanotolga/README.md

 ### Current project

-📖 **librix**, a React Native book swap app — the final project at DCI, collaboration with 5 other amazing students! (link to follow)
+📖 **librix**, a React Native book swap app — the final project at DCI, collaboration with 5 other amazing students! (link coming soon)

 ### Numbers & graphs